mikhdm/wkhtmltopdf/README.md

 Converted PDF will be stored in `file.pdf`

-**Warning**: Converter works well with quite simple HTML documents, but may fail with complex styles.
-It is intended mostly to prepare simple documents, then converting whole websites.
+**Warning**: *The conversion works reliably with simple HTML documents but may struggle with complex styling.
+It is primarily intended for generating straightforward PDF documents rather than converting large, style-heavy web pages.*